valpyots/tsoha-project/README.md

 - block users from posting

-Features that I still plan to implement:
+- give other users admin rights

-- sorting posts by date or comment amount, both ascending and descending
+- sort posts by date or comment amount, both ascending and descending

-- in-app admin creation (currently admin users can only be created from the database)

-Features I would/could implement if I had more time:
+Features I would implement if I had more time:

  - more admin tools (set profile visibility, temporary bans that end automatically, hide messages instead of deleting them)

- - less generic user interface

- - friendlists
+ - friend lists

- - private/public categories
+ - private/public categories, more functionality for categories